 I currently serve in a dual role as president of CIO Partners and Talentric.
-CIO Partners has been in business for nineteen years and Talentric is entering its third year in business.
+CIO Partners has been in business for twenty years and Talentric is entering its fourth year in business.
 These brands complement each other well and offer a variety of solutions in the talent industry.

 As president, I lead the business development and practice development areas in both companies.
 I also lead the delivery organization where we have created a Recruiting Center of Excellence in our Atlanta office.
 The alignment of those two functions are crucial in supporting our relationships with clients and candidates.

 Explain the rationale behind your career moves, how did you progress to lead your current organization?

 After college, I entered the job market into a role as a technical recruiter with a company called Paragon, which was a partner for AT&T in New Jersey.
 My father had a relationship with the company and worked with their consultants regularly.
 Working with Paragon blended what I had learned from a technology standpoint in college with the enjoyment that I have in working with people.
 As they expanded down the East Coast, I transferred to Orlando, then to Jacksonville, and finally to Atlanta.

 From there, I progressed into a branch management role with an industry competitor.
 I then moved into the Recruitment Process Outsourcing (RPO) sector with a company that supported multi-billion dollar organizations in their large hiring initiatives.
 In 2009, I decided to leave the industry and was recruited by a former client of mine to Recall, an organization that focused on document management, data protection, digital transformation and secure destruction.
 I led sales in the southeastern region for five years until there was a shakeup in the industry and I began considering other options.